oplS17projects/FP1/README.md

 .
 Check failure
 --------------------
 ```
+The failue message gives you a lot of useful information: among other things, it gives you the expected and actual values produced, what line in your test file failed, and, if one was included, the message from the test.

 A more advanced method is to group a bunch of tests together in a test-case form.
 It allows us to end testing as soon as one condition fails; this is useful in a situation where subsequent tests will not pass if the previous ones have failed.
 The following example tests our make-sum function from exercise 2-58: (make-sum shown first, then the test)
 ```racket
 (define (make-sum a1 a2)